DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 195: "Most of the time, I'm a normal person" -DeviCat (27-Jul-21)
 * 196: "devicatAww I SEE PINK TISSUE PAPER ![devicatParty_HF](https://static-cdn.jtvnw.net/emoticons/v1/302161953_HF/1.0 "devicatParty_HF") !!" -DeviCat (28-Jul-21)
 * 197: "!give !rigged 2500" -Rosuav (28-Jul-21)
+* 198: "Wow, I thought I was working with a professional. devicatSus ." -HallwayRaptor (30-Jul-21)

 There may be quotes newer than these that have yet to be collected.